 Here’s a digital archive of the Marxist magazine The Liberator and another of the more general (if regional) interest magazine, Chicagoan (1926-1935).
 Time magazine and the New Yorker also have online digital archives.

-Ron Unz has made lots of magazines available at UNZ.org – PDFs of everything from mass market to little magazines.
+Ron Unz has made lots of magazine articles and even entire issues available at UNZ.org – PDFs of everything from mass market to little magazines.